choephix2/fake-config/README.md

-# fake-config
-fake configs api - a github pages project, full of static json files, to use instead of a real api for development and testing purposes
+a github pages project, full of static json config files, to use instead of a real api for development and testing purposes